alessiofiorin/ads_project/README.md

 # The Martian Chronicles
-## A deep dive in a science novel
+*A deep dive in a science novel*

-My project for the *Advanced Data Science* course, University of Udine, 2021, January 17^{th}
+This is my project for the *Advanced Data Science* course University of Udine
+January 17, 2022